Akhisarspor: Colours

 The official colours of Akhisarspor are green and black, but the team also use the yellow colour.
 These three colours represent Güneşspor, Gençlikspor and Doğanspor, respectively.
 As a fourth colour, the club uses white.
 Nike has been the kit manufacturer of the team since 2012.

 Crest

-On the crest of the team you can again find the three colours of Akhisarspor.
-On the crest you can see a ball with wings.
+On the crest of the team you can find the three colours of Akhisarspor.
+You can also see a ball with wings.
 The ball is white coloured and the wings are yellow coloured.
 Above and under the ball you can read the words 'Akhisar' in green and 'Spor' with a black background.
 Under Spor, we can read '1970' also in black.